Skip to Calculator

 Updated

-Sepsis is not a rare condition or an edge case in emergency medicine.
-It is the leading cause of death in US hospitals, accounting for more deaths annually than prostate cancer, breast cancer, and AIDS combined.
-Understanding the scope of that burden — and what the data shows about where outcomes have improved and where gaps remain — is essential for clinicians, administrators, and policymakers alike.
+Sepsis isn't a rare condition or an edge case in emergency medicine.
+It's the leading cause of death in US hospitals, accounting for more deaths annually than prostate cancer, breast cancer, and AIDS combined.
+Understanding the scope of that burden, and what the data shows about where outcomes have improved and where gaps remain, is essential for clinicians, administrators, and policymakers alike.

 The US Burden: Scale and Trend